corezoid/documentation/en/api/v1/spec.md

 }
 ```

-In this case the operation list in the reply is empty because any from operations requests were not executed.
+In this case the operation list is empty because no operations were executed.